This post is a journal for the module “Embodied Interaction” at Zurich University of Arts in the fifth semester of the Interaction Design course.

 18.09.
 Wednesday – Bodystorming and Inspiration

-I think the fascination about data is more than it could give us accurate, unbiased and objective insides when we do not even have to think about it.
-These advantages are usually not here in an analog way.
+I think the fascination about data is that it could give us accurate, unbiased and objective insides when we do not even have to think about it.
+These advantages are usually not possible in an analog way.
 But especially because these measurements are biased, it helps (in my opinion) much more to be aware of what we are measuring and the overall situation.
 It doesn’t tempt us to focus too much on every detail and this is especially helpful in the beginning.

 Performance about another person